kubernetes-sigs/external-dns/docs/faq.md

 ### Does anyone use ExternalDNS in production?

-Yes — Zalando replaced [Mate](https://github.com/linki/mate) with ExternalDNS since its v0.3 release, which now runs in production-level clusters.
-We are planning to document a step-by-step tutorial on how the switch from Mate to ExternalDNS has occurred.
+Yes, multiple companies are using ExternalDNS in production.
+Zalando, as an example, has been using it in production since its v0.3 release, mostly using the AWS provider.

 ### How can we start using ExternalDNS?

-Check out the following descriptive tutorials on how to run ExternalDNS in [GKE](tutorials/gke.md) and [AWS](tutorials/aws.md).
+Check out the following descriptive tutorials on how to run ExternalDNS in [GKE](tutorials/gke.md) and [AWS](tutorials/aws.md) or any other supported provider.

 ### Why is ExternalDNS only adding a single IP address in Route 53 on AWS when using the `nginx-ingress-controller`?
 How do I get it to use the FQDN of the ELB assigned to my `nginx-ingress-controller` Service instead?